GM's Cadillac to introduce high-end sedan in late 2015

 The new model will be in "the elite class of top-level luxury cars,” said Cadillac President Johan de Nysschen in the statement.
 He added that the car, which is in development, will be rear wheel drive-oriented, using "completely new, custom-designed materials on a unique vehicle architecture."

-De Nysschen came to GM this year and is charged with repositioning the 112-year-old Cadillac brand to truly compete with luxury leaders BMW and Daimler's Mercedes-Benz.
+De Nysschen came to GM this year and is charged with repositioning the 112-year-old Cadillac brand to truly compete with luxury leaders BMW (BMWG.DE) and Daimler's (DAIGn.DE) Mercedes-Benz.

 The sedan's public debut will be in the first half of 2015.
 It will be built at GM's Detroit-Hamtramck plant, where the plug-in electric Chevrolet Volt, Opel Ampera and the Cadillac ELR are made, as well as the Chevy Malibu and Impala.
 GM did not say whether it would add to the plant's 1,600 workers to make the new Cadillac.